William Murdoch - Britain's Most Underrated Engineer?

 - In 1807, the first marine steam engine

 - In 1808, devices to make, purify and store coal gas.
-His storage system, for which he coined the term 'gasometer', has kept its name and basic design ever since as the standard way to store unliquified coal gas and natural gas
+His storage system, for which he coined the term 'gasometer', has kept its name and is still the standard way to store unliquified coal gas and natural gas.

 - In 1810, an enhancement of his wood boring crown bit to bore out pipes in stone

 - In 1815, apparatus for heating the baths at Leamington by the circulation of water from a boiler through pipes immersed in the baths.
-This system was widely adopted to heat buildings and is still used to heat water tanks in central heating systems.
+This system was widely adopted to heat buildings and is still used to heat water tanks in domestic central heating and hot water systems.

 It is often said that James Clerk Maxwell invented the 20th century.
 William Murdoch, every bit as much, invented the 19th century.
-His high-pressure steam engine transformed mobility, freight, industry and farming.
-High-pressure steam locomotives allowed bulky fresh produce to be transported quickly, which was the main catalyst for the development of Victorian cities.
+His high-pressure steam engine begat steam locomotives which transformed mobility, freight, farming, industry and mail.
+Railways allowed bulky fresh produce to be transported quickly, which was the main catalyst for the explosive growth of Victorian cities.
+His pneumatic messaging system transformed clerical business processes.
 His gas lighting transformed our workplaces, homes, streets and places of entertainment, extending the working day and making it safe to go out in the dark.
-His air conditioning and central heating systems created an aspirational model for home comforts and formed a bridge to modern housing.
-His pneumatic messaging system transformed many clerical business processes.
+His mechanical home comforts created an aspirational model and formed a bridge to modern housing.

 In our opinion, William Murdock is not only Britain's greatest mechanical engineer, but the greatest by a wide margin.
 Brunel and the Stephensons were really civil engineers that dabbled in mechanical engineering.
 Watt's only significant mechanical engineering achievement was the separate condenser, which was technically simple and only used for 30 years.
 If it had never been invented, the main consequence would have been temporarily reduced profits at the leakier mines.
-Less temporary than one might think too, because Watt held back high pressure steam engines by at least 10 years.
+Less temporary than one might think too, because Watt held back high pressure steam engines and compound steam engines by at least 10 years.
 Faraday is probably Murdoch's biggest rival.
-He is one of the greatest scientists that has ever lived but the dynamo was his only major mechanical engineering invention.
-Stupendous as it was, electric motors perhaps doubled productivity, whereas steam engines probably increased productivity ten-fold.
-And Murdoch had half a dozen other monumental mechanical engineering inventions.
+We discuss this elsewhere.
+In summary, we think Murdoch's high pressure steam engine had more impact than Faraday's dynamo at the time of their deployment, and that Murdoch made lots of other mechanical engineering innovations whereas Faraday concentrated on scientific discoveries.

 Our main interest is in momentousness, by which we mean lasting beneficial impact.
-It incorporates the chains of influence that lead to beneficial achievements.
-There is an argument that James Watt can take credit for all of Murdoch's achievements because most of them were made while he worked for Boulton and Watt, and most of the rest came through his membership of the Lunar Society, to which he was introduced by Boulton and Watt.
+It incorporates the chains of influence that lead to beneficial innovations and achievements.
+There is an argument that James Watt can take credit for all of Murdoch's achievements because most of them were made while he worked for Boulton and Watt, and most of the rest came through his association with the Lunar Society, to which he would have been introduced by Boulton and Watt.
 We take the opposite view, that Boulton and Watt would not have been commercially successful if Mathew Boulton had not been such a brilliant and loyal employee.
 Although it is true that Boulton and Watt gave Murdoch his break, it is not enough for them to take credit for his achievements.
 We are convinced that Murdoch succeeded despite being held back by Boulton's financial self-interest and by Watt's conservatism.
 If so, he is clearly Britain's most momentous mechanical engineer.

 William Murdoch tour